nestjsplus/config/README.md

 export class ConfigModule {}
 ```

-If, instead of `NODE_ENV` we wanted to use an environment variable like
+If instead of `NODE_ENV` we wanted to use an environment variable like
 `MY_ENVIRONMENT` to signify which environment we're running (e.g.,
 `MY_ENVIRONMENT` is equal to `development` when we're in our development
 environment), we'd identify that environment variable using the option `envKey`,